mlochbaum/BQN/doc/compose.md

 Usually Over is used just for the dyadic meaning.
 If you have a composition that only works with one argument it's typical to write it with Atop (`∘`).
 And cases that work with one or two arguments do come up from time to time, but they're fairly rare, so the examples below are just for two arguments.

 A classic is the function `≡○∧`, which tests whether `𝕨` is a reordering of `𝕩`.
-The idea is to sort both arrays with `∧` to remove the ordering information
+The idea is to sort both arrays with `∧` to remove the ordering information, then see if they match.

         "BQN" ≡○∧ "QNB"
         "BQN" ≡○∧ "BBQ"